jasongrimes/fretboardfoundation/_chapters/030-scales/075-diatonic-modes.md

     class="string row"
 %}

+{% include figure.html
+    caption="C Ionian mode tetrachords on 5th and 6th strings."
+    url="/assets/figures/modes/C-ionian.svg"
+    class="chord row"
+%}

 Since the Ionian mode is the same as the major scale, it's the ultimate reference mode.
 All scales in Western music are implicitly compared against this mode, because every degree is a major or perfect interval.
 Minor intervals can be found one fret below the major ones.

-Compare any tetrad to this mode to quickly identify the intervals of its scale degrees.
+Compare any tetrachord to this mode to quickly identify the intervals of its scale degrees.

 ### (6) Aeolian - minor